oxyplot/docs/getting-started/hello-windows-phone.rst

 Create project
 --------------

 Start Visual Studio and select "FILE -> New -> Project...".
-Select "Store Apps -> Windows Phone Apps -> Blank App (Windows Phone Silverlight)" to create a new projects for Windows Phone Silverlight.
+Select "Windows -> Windows 8 -> Windows Phone -> Blank App (Windows Phone Silverlight)" to create a new projects for Windows Phone Silverlight.